-If a blood test shows that hepatitis B surface antibodies are present in a person’s blood, it indicates they are recovering from an infection with the hepatitis B virus and their immunity to HBV is increasing.
+The presence of hepatitis B surface antibodies in the blood indicates a person is recovering from a hepatitis B virus infection.
+It means that their immunity to HBV is increasing.

 Hepatitis B is a type of viral hepatitis that results from an infection with the hepatitis B virus (HBV).
 Viral hepatitis is the term for liver inflammation that results from a viral infection and can lead to serious complications.
 Antibodies are disease-fighting proteins that the body develops in response to an infection.
 Alternatively, a person can acquire them passively through vaccination.

 By testing a person’s blood, a doctor can detect the presence of hepatitis B surface antibodies.
 Testing for these antibodies and additional biomarkers can allow the doctor to confirm an HBV infection or determine whether a person is immune or at risk.

 This article explains what hepatitis B surface antibodies are, how hepatitis B blood tests work, and how to interpret the results.

 Hepatitis B surface antibodies, known as HBsAb or anti-HBs, are protective antibodies that develop after a person recovers from an HBV infection or after immunization.